Scandinavian Orthoptic Association

 An orthoptist can work in an eye department or in private practice.
 A normal working week is 37.5 hours, with 5 weeks annual holiday.

-In order to be able to work in Norway, an application for authorisation must be made to the State Authorisation Office (SAK: Statens Autorisasjonskontor for helsepersonell), and the language must be mastered.
+In order to be able to work in Norway, an application for authorisation must be made to the "Helsedirektoratet"

 There are several vacancies at present.